zwimpee/zwimpee.github.io/_posts/06-27-23-lie-groups-manifolds-part2.md

 ### Lie Algebra

-The set of generators of for a Lie Group form what is called a **Lie algebra**.
+The set of generators a Lie Group form a basis for what is called a **Lie algebra**.
 This is a vector space equipped with a binary operation called the **Lie bracket**.
 The Lie bracket satisfies the following axioms[1]:
 - Bilinearity: $$[aX + bY, Z] = a[X, Z] + b[Y, Z]$$ and $$[Z, aX + bY] = a[Z, X] + b[Z, Y]$$
 - Anticommutativity: $$[X, Y] = -[Y, X]$$
 - Jacobi identity: $$[X, [Y, Z]] + [Y, [Z, X]] + [Z, [X, Y]] = 0$$